How Agile HR created an agile business – and left their crisis behind

 What happened next surprised us.

-With signups from 60 countries for our device to improve employee mood, I see many companies struggle to bring their employee mood back up after a crisis.
+With signups from 60 countries for our device to measure employee morale, I see many companies struggle to bring their employee mood back up after a crisis.

-Frida Mangen, the HR Manager, shares her story of how they use agile methods to continuously improve their work environment.
+Frida Mangen, the agile HR Manager, shares her story.
+They use agile HR methods to continuously improve their work environment.

-HR adapting to an agile organization
+HR adapting to an agile business structure

 We miss you!